Commercial Photographer Corporate

 Charity Photographer - shelter for the homeless.

 Being homeless is something that many of us do not like to dwell on.
 I am a charity photographer.
 I support charitable organisations in creating premium images for their campaigns.
+Recently I worked with the YMCA to promote their new Nomad Centre.

-How I help you
+How I help your charity

 Images make a huge impact on an audience.
 A great image conveys context, and emotion and helps tell a compelling story.